Milk Share

 OUR MILKING PRACTICES

 Clean.
 We use the best practices for udder cleanliness and health.
 Her teats are scrupulously cleaned with non-NPE dairy wipes prior to machine milking.
 We use a stainless-steel milk canister, food-grade silicone inflations and hoses to machine milk ensuring milk enters a closed system.
 This means no dust floating into an open milking bucket nor human hands touching the teat or milk.
-The machine is carefully cleaned immediately after every milking.
+The machine is carefully cleaned immediately after every milking using a three-stage rinse, clean, sanitize procedure.

 Filtered.
 We pour milk directly from the milking machine through commercial-grade sterile filters into sanitized glass jars.